 Among food and beverage businesses that purchase a business owner’s policy with Insureon, 28% pay less than $1,000 per year and 31% pay between $1,000 and $2,000 per year.

 The cost varies depending on how much property coverage your business requires.
-For example, a restaurant with expensive commercial kitchen equipment will pay more for property insurance than a coffee shop with a small sandwich preparation area.
+For example, a restaurant with a high-end kitchen will pay more for property insurance than a coffee shop with a small sandwich preparation area.

 To meet your state’s requirements and avoid penalties, food and beverage businesses with employees typically must purchase workers’ compensation insurance.
 This policy helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.

 For food and beverage businesses, workers’ compensation insurance costs a median of about $115 per month, or $1,355 per year.